Elbish-03/elbish-03/README.md

 ### Hi there!👋
-## 🚀 About me
+## 👨‍💻 About Me
 I'm Elbish Bhusal, an aspiring IT Application Developer currently studying at Alte Kantonalsschule Aarau | Baden. 📚

-👨‍💻 About Me:

 🔭 I'm passionate about programming and enjoy diving into backend development.
 🐛 Love solving complex code bugs and creating efficient solutions.
-🌱 Current Endeavors:

 🎓 Studying to become a proficient IT Application Developer.
-💬 Ask Me About:

 💻 Backend development
 🐞 Troubleshooting code issues
-📫 How to Reach Me:
+📫 How to Reach Me: elbishbhusal03@gmail.com

-📧 Email: elbishbhusal03@gmail.com
-⚡ Fun Fact:

 💪 Fitness enthusiast on a journey to build both strong code and a strong body.
 Let's connect and code together! 🚀